josk0/llm_project/README_OrangeGrid.md

 ## Todos other
 * finetuning_skip.py
+    * finetuning runs hang
+    * find a way to use more than onw GPU
     * check truncation in formatting_prompts_func().
 Added special tokens to check limit of max_sequence length.
 "Token indices sequence length is longer than the specified maximum sequence length for this model"
     * logging doesn't seem to work.
 Don't see anything at stdout at any rate.
 Maybe no logger set up?
 * clean.py is pretty messy